 SSI Foster Care

 SSI works with young people and parents from culturally and linguistically diverse backgrounds (CALD), as well as families with an early intervention focus.
-At the end of June 2015, SSI Foster Care was providing care and support to 110 children from 38 different cultural backgrounds.
+As at October 2018, SSI Foster Care had provided care and support for 330 children from 76 different cultural backgrounds.

 SSI is also the lead partner of a consortium called the NSW Settlement Partnership (NSP), which comprises 22 organisations.
 The NSP partners include SSI’s 11 member organisations and 10 organisations based around the state, including rural areas.

 The NSP partnership delivers settlement services across most of NSW, under the Department of Social Services’ Settlement Services Program (SSP).The SSP delivers core settlement support for humanitarian entrants and migrants in their first five years in Australia.